lmbxmu/HRankPlus/README.md

 ### Experimental Results

-We provide our pre-trained models, and pruned models including their corresponding training loggers and configuration files below.
+We provide our pre-trained models, and pruned models.
+For your ease of reproducibility, the training loggers and configuration files are attached as well (see the url links).

 (The percentages in parentheses indicate the pruning rate)